-Basic Shielded Metal Arc Welder - FS31 Technical Certificate of Credit
+Basic Shielded Metal Arc Welder, TCC (FS31) Technical Certificate of Credit

 The Basic Shielded Metal Arc Welder Technical Certificate of Credit prepares students for careers in the welding and joining industry.
 This certificate emphasizes arc welding in the flat position and is pre-requisite to the advanced certificate.